MiltiadisGkatzios/spsh/README.md

 ---

 ## Status

-- This is an **informal draft**; it has no official standing or normative authority.
 - The content may evolve over time and is provided for **documentation and reference purposes only**.
 - Examples illustrate potential approaches and are **not a mandatory specification**.